Marquette vs. Michigan State Predictions & Picks - NCAA Tournament Second Round

 Marquette Performance Insights

-- Marquette has committed 4.3 fewer turnovers per game than its opponents, averaging 10.4 (40th in college basketball play) while forcing 14.7 (32nd in college basketball).
+- Marquette has committed 10.4 turnovers per game (41st in college basketball action), 4.3 fewer than the 14.7 it forces on average (32nd in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.